AgusSyuhada/saku-pplm-project/README.md

 ## 📌 Summary

 **saKU** is a personal finance management app that helps users (particularly students) record income and expenses, view financial statistics across different time ranges, and receive daily reminders to log transactions.
-This project was developed as part of the **Mobile Software Programming Course Project** at Universitas Riau, completed collaboratively in a group.
+This application was developed individually as part of a **Mid-Semester Assignment** for the **Mobile Software Programming Course Project** at Universitas Riau.

 ## ✨ Features